EHBAB(LEGAL) - SPECIAL EDUCATION: ARD COMMITTEE AND INDIVIDUALIZED EDUCATION PROGRAM

-A district shall establish an admission, review, and dismissal (ARD) committee for each eligible student with a disability and for each student for whom a full individual and initial evaluation is conducted.
-The ARD committee shall be the individualized education program (IEP) team defined at 34 C.F.R.
+Each district must establish an admission, review, and dismissal (ARD) committee for each eligible student with a disability and for each student for whom a full individual and initial evaluation is conducted.
+The ARD committee is the individualized education program (IEP) team defined in federal law and regulations, including 34 C.F.R.
 300.321.

 19 TAC 89.1050(a); 34 C.F.R.
 300.116(a), .321(a)

 A district shall ensure that each ARD committee meeting includes all of the following: